-Almost two and a half times more homes sell each year in Rockingham County as compared to the City of Harrisonburg.
-Over the past year we have seen a small increase in City home sales -- with 3.44% more sales -- as well as a much larger 10.28% increase in the median sales price of those homes.
-Meanwhile, in the

-County, there was a significantly larger, 15.08% increase in home sales over the past year, accompanied by a very similar 10.78% increase in the median sales price in the County.
-The median sales price in the County is a good bit higher (\$257,000) than the City (\$220,000) though likely because more attached homes are in the City.
+More than two and a half times as many homes sell each year in Rockingham County as compared to the City of Harrisonburg.
+Over the past year we have seen a small increase in City home sales -- with 3% more sales -- as well as a much larger 10% increase in the median sales price of those homes.
+Meanwhile, in the County, there was a significantly larger, 16% increase in home sales over the past year, accompanied by a slightly smaller 9% increase in the median sales price in the County.
+The median sales price in the County is a good bit higher (\$255,737) than the City (\$220,000) though likely because more attached homes are in the City.